f948/Python-Library/README.md

 Python 3 to run the files

 # To make the code work
-Place all of the program files in the same folder and make sure any of the python programs run using this framework are in the same folder as the program files.
+Copy and paste the code from this repository into the Python 3 IDE and save the files with the same names as listed above Place all of the program files in the same folder and make sure any of the python programs run using this framework are in the same folder as the program files.

 # LICENSE: